Does “Once Being Saved” Mean “Always Being Saved”?

 With regard to this issue, I’ve studied many verses.
 Thank the Lord.
 I finally found out the answer in the Bible.
 The verses record, “Who are kept by the power of God through faith to salvation ready to be revealed in the last time” (1 Peter 1:5).
 “So Christ was once offered to bear the sins of many; and to them that look for him shall he appear the second time without sin to salvation” (Hebrews 9:28).
 “He that rejects me, and receives not my words, has one that judges him: the word that I have spoken, the same shall judge him in the last day” (John 12:48).
 The Book of Revelation prophesied, “And I looked, and, see, a Lamb stood on the mount Sion, and with him an hundred forty and four thousand, having his Father's name written in their foreheads.
 And I heard a voice from heaven, as the voice of many waters, and as the voice of a great thunder: and I heard the voice of harpers harping with their harps: And they sung as it were a new song before the throne, and before the four beasts, and the elders: and no man could learn that song but the hundred and forty and four thousand, which were redeemed from the earth.
 These are they which were not defiled with women; for they are virgins.
 These are they which follow the Lamb wherever he goes.
 These were redeemed from among men, being the first fruits to God and to the Lamb.
 And in their mouth was found no guile: for they are without fault before the throne of God” (Revelation 14:1-5).

-From these verses above, we can see God will do a new work in the last days.
-Moreover, this work is different from the Lord Jesus’ work of redemption and probably refers to the work of judgment mentioned in the Bible.
-Through the judgment, man’s sins will be cleansed and eventually they will break free from the bondage of sins.
+From these verses above, we can see God will very likely do new work in the last days.
+Moreover, this work probably refers to the work of judgment mentioned in the Bible.
+Through the judgment, our sins will be cleansed and eventually we will break free from the bondage of sins.
 Just as the prophecy says, “And in their mouth was found no guile: for they are without fault before the throne of God.”
 Is it not the symbol of man’s being purified?
 We can possibly get rid of sinful nature thoroughly at that time.
 It seems that whether our sinful nature can be purified is related to the work God does.
-The work Jehovah God and the Lord Jesus did is not the work of removing our sins, but is only the work of knowing our sins and confessing sins.
-So no matter how we practice, we are unable to escape the bondage of sins.
-Therefore, we cannot be fully saved.
-Only if God does the work of purifying man in the last days can we have the opportunity of fully being saved.
-Just like the Bible prophesies, “Blessed are they that do his commandments, that they may have right to the tree of life, and may enter in through the gates into the city” (Revelation 22:14).
+The work Jehovah God and the Lord Jesus did is not the work of removing our sins completely, but is only the work of knowing our sins and confessing sins.
+Only by accepting God’s judgment and cleansing work can we have the opportunity of fully being saved.
+Just like the Bible prophesy, “Blessed are they that do his commandments, that they may have right to the tree of life, and may enter in through the gates into the city” (Revelation 22:14).
 Thank the Lord for His enlightenment.
 I understand what the real being saved is and the way to be ultimately purified.

 Brothers and sisters, that’s all for today’s fellowship.
 If you have any different understanding or suggestion, please contact us at any time.
 May all the glory and praise be to God!
 Amen!